 The Mayor shall be recognized as head of the City government.
 He shall preside at meetings of the Council but shall have no vote except in case of a tie.
-The Council shall elect a Mayor Pro Tem from the Council who shall act as Mayor during the absence or disability of the Mayor, and, if a vacancy occurs, shall become Mayor until the next regular election, at which election a Mayor shall be elected to fill the unexpired term.
+The Council shall elect a Mayor Pro Tem from the Council who shall act as Mayor during the absence, or disability, or if the Mayor, refuses or fails to perform the duties of the Mayor and, if a vacancy occurs, shall become Mayor until the next regular election, at which election a Mayor shall be elected to fill the unexpired term.